-- This part of the test assesses the candidates' ability to answer simple questions about themselves.
-The focus is on interactional and social language. - The interlocutor leads a general conversation with each of the candidates. - In Part 1, Phase 1, the interlocutor asks questions of a factual and personal nature to each candidate in turn. - Part 1, Phase 2 takes the form of a topic-based interview.
-The interlocutor asks a short-answer question to each candidate about their daily life, interests, likes, dislikes etc. followed by one longer 'Tell me something about ...' question. - Candidates respond directly to the interlocutor they do not talk to each other in this task. - Part 1 lasts 3-4 minutes in total.
+- > The interlocutor leads a general conversation with each of the candidates. - In Part 1, Phase 1, the interlocutor asks questions of a factual and personal nature to each candidate in turn. - Part 1, Phase 2 takes the form of a topic-based interview.
+The interlocutor asks two short-answer questions to each candidate about their daily life, interests, likes, dislikes etc. followed by one longer 'Tell me something about ...' question. - Candidates respond directly to the interlocutor they do not talk to each other in this task. - Part 1 lasts 3-4 minutes in total.